Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

-A logarithmic analog of the Kazhdan-Lusztig correspondence was conjectured by Feigin, Gainutdinov, Semihatkov, and Tipunin \cite{FGST1,FGST2}, whereby the category of modules for the quantum group $U_q(\fg)$ is related to Kausch's triplet algebra $\CW_k$ \cite{Kausch} for $\fg = \fsl(2)$ and the so-called Feigin-Tipunin algebras \cite{FT} for more general $\fg$.
-Proving this conjectural logarithmic Kazhdan-Lusztig correspondence has been quite difficult, and full proofs only exist for the case of $\fsl(2)$ \cite{CLR, GN}. \footnote{These meager citations do not do justice to the works that lead up to these results.
+A logarithmic analog of the Kazhdan-Lusztig correspondence was conjectured by Feigin, Gainutdinov, Semikhatov, and Tipunin \cite{FGST1,FGST2}, whereby the category of modules for the quantum group $U_q(\fg)$ is related to Kausch's triplet algebra $\CW_k$ \cite{Kausch} for $\fg = \fsl(2)$ and the so-called Feigin-Tipunin algebras \cite{FT} for more general $\fg$.
+Proving this conjectural logarithmic Kazhdan-Lusztig correspondence has been quite difficult, and full proofs only exist for the case of $\fsl(2)$ \cite{CLR, GN}, although we note that S. Lentner has recently provided a proof \cite{Lentner:2025hae} of this conjecture for all simply-laced Lie algebra, conditioned on the existence of a suitable tensor category on the VOA side. \footnote{These meager citations do not do justice to the works that lead up to these results.
 Of particular note is the equivalence of abelian categories of modules for $\CW_k$ and $U_q(\fsl(2))$ established in \cite{Nagatomo:2009xp, mcrae2021structure} as well as the realization that $U_q(\fsl(2))$-mod the naive $R$-matrix does not induce a braiding \cite{KondoSaito} but can be modified to match VOA computations \cite{Gainutdinov:2015lja, Creutzig:2020zvv}.
-See e.g. Section 1.5 of \cite{CDGG} for a more detailed account.} The main barrier for general $\fg$ is the fact that relatively little is known about the representation theory of the higher-rank Feigin-Tipunin algebras.
+See e.g. Section 1.5 of \cite{CDGG} for a more detailed account.} The main barrier in general $\fg$ is that the representation theory of the higher-rank Feigin-Tipunin algebras is quite complicated.